bnsdavide03/bnsdavide03/README.md

 > *"Il grande vantaggio del giocare col fuoco è che non ci si scotta mai.
 Sono solo coloro che non sanno giocarci che si bruciano del tutto."* — Oscar Wilde

-I'm a young professional with a passion for IT and network engineering, currently completing my Bachelor's Degree in Computer Engineering at the University of Bergamo.
-I'm also running my own business, [NOVASEC](https://novasec.it), where I put my technical knowledge into practice in the real world.
+I am a Computer Engineering student at the University of Bergamo, with a strong passion for IT and network engineering.
+I am currently completing my Bachelor's degree, focusing on both the theoretical and practical aspects of networking and computer technologies.

 My approach to work combines ambition and discipline, with a constant goal of pushing my limits.
 I value transparency and trust as the foundation for building solid and lasting relationships.